KasparEtter/ef1p/pages/email/email.md

 [email spoofing](https://en.wikipedia.org/wiki/Email_spoofing).
 Forged sender addresses are a huge problem for [security](#security).
 Luckily, there are additional standards to authenticate emails.
-In order for them to have the desired effect, though, both the sender and the recipients have to make use of them.
+For them to have the desired effect, though, both the sender and the recipients have to make use of them.
 Besides improving my own understanding of email, increasing the adoption of these standards was my main motivation for writing this article.
-This is why a whole section is dedicated to [email authentication](#domain-authentication).
+This is why a whole section of this article is dedicated to [email authentication](#domain-authentication).

 <details markdown="block">
 <summary markdown="span" id="sender-field">